-You would think that as a plumber I would be immune to water damage in my own house, However, that is far from the case.
+You would think that as a plumber, I would be immune to water damage in my own house.
+However, that is far from the case.
 Water can be a cruel mistress and has cost me personally thousands in damages.
-Please take on board my advice and tips, these are all pearls of wisdom and all from experiences over the past 20 years of plumbing.
+Please take on board my advice and tips, and these are all pearls of wisdom and all from experiences over the past 20 years of plumbing.

-2. Make sure your drains are clean and clear.
+Make sure your drains are clean and clear.
 Your property has two types of drains; the sewer drain and the stormwater drain.
-Sewer drains take away all your waste water from your toilet, kitchen and laundry area out of the house and goes to a waste treatment plant.
-Stormwater drains, on the other hand, takes away rainwater from the property and goes to the natural waterways like the rivers, lakes and the ocean.
+Sewer drains take away all your wastewater from your toilet, kitchen and laundry area out of the house and go to a waste treatment plant.
+Stormwater drains, on the other hand, takes away rainwater from the property and go to the natural waterways like the rivers, lakes and the ocean.

 If you got any electrical and plumbing problems don’t hesitate to call us at 13 10 91 to fix the problem right away.
 We serve areas in Canberra, Newcastle, Hunter Valley, Central Coast, Lake Macquarie & Port Stephens.

 How To Remove Tree Roots From a Sewer Drain Line - Manual Extraction